wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 ## 2. Prepare

 ### Data Collection with Primary Research
 We distributed a survey composed of 18 questions, including free response, rating, and multiple choice questions.
 We recieved 106 responses in 4 days and saved the responses as a Google Sheet.
 We conducted a total of 9 Zoom interviews with professionals in the design industry with the goal of gaining context on the specification process before analyzing our survey data.
+I personally conducted 3 subject-matter expert interviews with a lighting designer, an architect, and an interior designer.

 ## 3. Process and Clean Data Contained in a Spreadsheet